Navigating the financial aspect of fertility treatment can feel overwhelming. Illume Fertility is here to help!

 Medication coverage may follow different rules than procedure coverage.
 Confirm whether fertility medications are included under the state mandate for your plan and whether a specific specialty pharmacy is required.

-Many employers voluntarily offer fertility benefits, and there are financing programs to help spread out payments, financial assistance grants, and medication savings resources.
-We’ll help you explore these so cost isn’t the barrier to moving forward towards your goals.
+Don't give up!
+You still have options.
+Many employers voluntarily offer fertility benefits, and there are various financing programs to help spread out payments, as well as financial grants and medication savings resources.

 How decisions are communicated and what to do if a request is delayed or denied.